epfl-dlab/WikiHist.html/README.md

 ### Debugging the pipeline

-To run the pipeline on a small sample (mostly for debugging), type:
+To run the pipeline on a small sample (mostly for debugging), run
 ```
 bash quick_run.sh
 ```